Nutrient-dense and delicious bars

-Yes, broccoli stalks; I know broccoli stalks seems like a strange ingredient, but now you don’t have to waste a bit of your broccoli!
+Yes, broccoli stalks; I know broccoli stalks seem like a strange ingredient, but now you don’t have to waste a bit of your broccoli!
 Just cut the tops off and steam those for your dinner.
 Take the stalks and use a peeling tool to get off the outer part just like you would peel a carrot.

-In the past I have diced my apples and shredded them both ways work but I prefer big chunks of apple in mine.
+In the past, I have diced my apples and shredded them both ways work but I prefer big chunks of apple in mine.
 This is a very dense bar so if you’d like it a little less hearty cut back to 2 cups of oats.

 This makes a huge batch so plan to wrap some up for the freezer.
 They also taste better about a day after they are baked.
-Wrapping them individually and sticking them in the fridge makes them last longer and are perfect grab and go snacks for everyone in the family!
+Wrapping them individually and sticking them in the fridge makes them last longer and are the perfect grab and go snacks for everyone in the family!

 - 1 cup chopped or shredded broccoli stalks from one head of broccoli, I usually slightly peel them too, but don't include the crowns